Portal Components

 Article summary

-2. In each component, add HTML and variables.
+1. Set up a component with HTML and variables.
 Variables are Liquid Markup elements that offer a list of styling options.
+For example, you can create a background color variable with color options from among your brand standard.

 Component variable options example.png